Equinix has been awarded Frost - Sullivan's 2015 Asia Pacific Data Center Green Innovation Leadership award.

 “In all its IBX facilities in the region, the company has deployed some of the most innovative and finest ‘green' technologies that meet energy efficiency requirements,” Visveswaran says.

 “With its unflinching desire towards reducing the density of power consumption and carbon footprint, Equinix has demonstrated the true characteristics of a market leader.

 Samuel Lee, Equinix Asia Pacific president, says embracing green IT and renewable energy has become an important topic of discussion in boardrooms.

 “Equinix was the first colocation provider to provide a snapshot of our energy demand and related greenhouse footprint, as well as our electricity supply mix at a regional level, via our green web portal,” Lee says.

-“We constantly evaluate the energy efficiency of our data centres and are quick to adopt proven energy-saving technologies and techniques on a global scale,” he adds.
+“We constantly evaluate the energy efficiency of our data centers and are quick to adopt proven energy-saving technologies and techniques on a global scale,” he adds.

-Lee says the award not only validates the company’s approach, but reinforces its commitment to putting all of its data centres ‘on an aggressive path for efficiency improvements’.
+Lee says the award not only validates the company's approach, but reinforces its commitment to putting all of its data centers ‘on an aggressive path for efficiency improvements'.